Upperclass Housing Assignments

 Students Participating in Study Abroad Programs or Internships:

-Students who intend to study in a Vanderbilt study abroad program or participate in an internship outside of Davidson County during the Fall Semester 2015 are not eligible to participate in the random selection process.
+Students who intend to study in a Vanderbilt study abroad program or participate in an internship outside of Davidson County during the Fall Semester 2017, but have not yet confirmed their plans, should participate in the random selection process.

 Students who have applied to a study abroad program, but are uncertain as to their status or their participation, may take part only in the selection of single and double accommodations; they may not participate in the suite or apartment reservation or selection processes.
 Students who select a single or double room on campus and later decide to participate in a study abroad program must notify the Office of Housing and Residential Education, in writing, at least sixty (60) days prior to the start of the semester to request cancellation of their housing contracts.